jfnavarro/myVCF/README.md

-# MyVCF2: web-based tool for the visualization and analysis of VCF files
+# MyVCF2: web-based tool for visualization and analysis of VCF files

-This tool enables the storage, loading, querying and visulization of VCF files.
-The tool implements a simple Django interface with a mysql3 database and secure access (login).
-VCF files can be loaded into the database and they can be opened and browsed once the user has logged in to the application.
-The tool can be deployed locally and in a dedicated server (See deployment).
+MyVCF2 is a tool that enables the storage, loading, querying and analysis of mutational data (SNPs and indels) stored in VCF files.
+The tool implements a simple django interface with a mysql3 database and secure access (login).
+The VCF files can be stored in the database and they can be opened and browsed once the user has logged in to the application.
+The tool can be deployed either locally or in a dedicated server (See deployment).

 ### Acknoledgements

-This tool is a custom version of the code present in [http://github.com/apietrelli/myVCF/](http://github.com/apietrelli/myVCF/)
+This tool is a modified version of the code present in [http://github.com/apietrelli/myVCF/](http://github.com/apietrelli/myVCF/)

+### Requirements

+The tool requires well formed VCF files that have been annotated with either Annover, VEP or snpEff.
+If multiple samples are available it is recommended to merge them into a single VCF file.
+The tool will recognize the different samples and add them as different columns.

+The following fields are required for each of the annotation tools:

+* VEP = CSQ, symbol and consequence fields.
+* Annovar = gene_refgene, gene_ensgene and exonicfunc_ensgene
+* snpEff = gene_name, gene_id, ANN and annotation

 ### Deployment